uGcinikhaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10.A script that sets the mode of a file by referencing another one.
 11.A script that adds permissions.
 12.A script that creates a directory.
 13.A script that changes the group owner.
+14.A script that changes owner and group owner for all files.